 Thus by October 3 the advance on the Newfoundlanders' front had begun to stall, albeit temporarily.
-At that place called Ledeghem the Germans gave notice that they were far from being a spent force.
-For five days as of October 1 attempts were made to take the village; on October 6, when the 1st Battalion was withdrawn to rest, the village was still in enemy hands.
+At that place called Ledeghem the Germans had given notice that they were far from being a spent force.
+For five days as of October 1 attempts had been made to take the village; on October 6, when the 1st Battalion had been withdrawn to rest, the village would still be in enemy hands.